Minorco: History

-With the end of the apartheid system in South Africa at the beginning of the 1990s and the growing threat of nationalization of its assets the Anglo American Corporation increased its overseas investments and transferring assets outside South Africa it still directly owned into Luxembourg-based Minorco.
-Minorco expanded its North American mining operations by acquiring the American firm Freeport-McMoRan Gold Company from its parent Freeport-McMoRan in 1990 and took full control of the Canadian-based Hudson Bay Mining & Smelting in 1991.
+With the end of the apartheid system in South Africa at the beginning of the 1990s and the growing threat of nationalizing its assets, the Anglo American Corporation increased its overseas investments and transferred assets outside South Africa it still directly owned into Luxembourg-based Minorco.
+Minorco expanded its North American mining operations by acquiring the American firm Freeport-McMoRan Gold Company from its parent Freeport-McMoRan in 1990 and took full control of the Canadian-based Hudson Bay Mining & Smelting in 1991 for USD 86.8 million.
 In a 1993 $1.4 billion stock and asset swap, Minorco took over the South American, European, and Australian operations of both Anglo American Corporation and De Beers, which meant that all of Anglo American's non-African, non-diamond assets were now consolidated within Minorco and out of the reach of nationalization.

 In 1998 the Anglo American Corporation unveiled a merger with Minorco to create one of the world's biggest mining and natural resources companies with a stock market value of then $10 billion.
 The new company was called Anglo American plc and was based in London.
 Before Minorco had to unveil lower earnings for 1997 and a cut in its dividend because of a slump in world commodity prices.
 In connection with the merger Minorco announced it would sell its gold interests, mainly in North and South America, and its stakes in fertilizer maker Terra Industries, as well as its 31.8% stake in Engelhard.
 At the same time Anglo American Corporation said it would dispose of its interests in South Africa's Beverage and Consumer Industries Holdings and South African Breweries.